icse18-FAST/FAST/README.md

 1. Run the script  `generate-scalability-input.py` to generate the input testset for the algorithms
    - `python tools/generate-scalability-input.py <test_suite_size> <test_case_size>`

-   The argument `<test_case_size>` accepts any arbitrary integer, while `<test_case_size>` accepts three different sizes for a test case representation: small, medium, and large. *Small* for an average length of 100, *medium* for 1K, and *large* for 10K elements.
+      The argument `<test_suite_size>` accepts any arbitrary integer, while `<test_case_size>` accepts three different sizes for a test case representation: *small*, *medium*, and *large*. *Small* for an average length of 100, *medium* for 1K, and *large* for 10K elements.
 In all three cases, we allow for a variance of ±25%.

       For example, the command: `python tools/generate-scalability-input.py 1000 small` generates a test suite containing 1000 *small* test cases.

       To display all argument options simply run the script without arguments (i.e. `python tools/generate-scalability-input.py`).

-2. Run the script  `scalability.py` to run the algorithms
+2. Run the script `scalability.py` to measure the time required by the TCP approach to prioritize the target testset
    - `python py/scalability.py <test_suite_size> <test_case_size> <algorithm>`

       For example, the command: `python py/scalability.py 1000 small FAST-pw` captures the time required by FAST-pw to prioritize a test suite containing 1000 small test cases.

       To display all argument options simply run `python py/scalability.py`.

 3. View output results stored in folder `scalability/output/`